bmezaris/ObjectGraphs/README.md

 Access to the FTP server has been tested using Mozila Firefox and File Explorer ("Add a network location") in Windows 10.

 The data stored in the server are:
-* FCVID features extracted using Faster R-CNN-based object detector (~320 GB): FCVID.z01, FCVID.z02, FCVID.z03, FCVID.z04, FCVID.z05, FCVID.z06, FCVID.z07, FCVID.z08, FCVID.z09, FCVID.zip
+* FCVID features extracted using Faster R-CNN-based object detector to be placed in the FCVID dataset root directory (~320 GB): FCVID.z01, FCVID.z02, FCVID.z03, FCVID.z04, FCVID.z05, FCVID.z06, FCVID.z07, FCVID.z08, FCVID.z09, FCVID.zip
-* YLIMED features extracted using Faster R-CNN-based object detector (~7 GB): YLI-MED.zip
+* YLIMED features extracted using Faster R-CNN-based object detector to be placed in the YLIMED dataset root directory (~7 GB): YLI-MED.zip
 * Model trained end-to-end using the FCVID features above (~2 GB): model-fcvid.zip
 * GCN standalone feature extractor trained using the FCVID features above (~70 MB): model-gcn.zip
-* FCVID features extracted using the trained FCVID GCN standalone feature extractor and the FCVID features above (~12.5 MB): feats_fcvid.zip
+* FCVID features extracted using the trained FCVID GCN standalone feature extractor; to be placed in the ```feats/``` directory (~12.5 MB): feats_fcvid.zip
-* YLIMED features extracted using the trained FCVID GCN model part and the YLIMED features above (~300 MB): feats_ylimed.zip
+* YLIMED features extracted using the trained FCVID GCN standalone feature extractor; to be placed in the ```feats/``` directory (~300 MB): feats_ylimed.zip